Francescde/provesdeNivell/Task1/README.md

     print(Volume(Cube(1,0.5,0.5,0.5),Sphere(1),r))

-The major drawback of this method is that we need to check N random points.
-But for complex forms this is a grat succes
+The major drawback of this method is that we need the computation of N random points.
+In contrast with the geometrical way, that it would had the cost of calculaing one point.
+So althought for complex volumes this aproximation could be a realy reasonable way.
+In this particular case i prefer the geometrical way.

 To check the Monte Carlo method i build the script ***Monte Carlo.ipynb*** executable in google coolab